 Do not look on the wine when it is red, When it sparkles in the cup, When it swirls around smoothly; At the last it bites like a serpent, And stings like a viper.
 Your eyes will see strange things, And your heart will utter perverse things.
 (Prov 23:31–33)

 The wine that Jesus drank was not intoxicating.
 Alcoholic wine is not characteristic of Jesus or any godly behavior in the Bible.
-Jesus neither encouraged drunkenness nor is He recorded to have used intoxicating wine.
-Anyone using alcohol based upon Jesus should reconsider their position.
-If anyone uses Jesus to justify excessive drinking, drunkenness, and drinking events, then let that person hear this plea to rethink these views according to the words and life of Christ.
-The reality is that the Bible neither promotes nor supports the drinking of intoxicants.
-God’s grace compels Christians to no longer continue any excessive drinking of alcohol because they have been forgiven.
+Jesus neither encouraged drunkenness nor drank intoxicating wine.
+No one can rightly reference Jesus to justify excessive drinking, drunkenness, and drinking events.
+The Bible neither promotes nor supports the drinking of intoxicants.
+God’s grace compels Christians no longer to continue in any excessive drinking of alcohol because they have been forgiven.

 Let us walk properly as in the daytime, not in orgies and drunkenness, not in sexual immorality and sensuality, not in quarreling and jealousy.
 But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.
 (Rom 13:13–14)